Why Every College Student Needs Four Legal Documents

 No one likes to think about worst-case scenarios.
 But having these documents in place is about being prepared and giving your child the safety net they may not even know they need yet.

-As a parent, I don’t want to be told “I’m sorry, we can’t give you that information.”
+As a parent, I don’t want to be told, “I’m sorry, we can’t give you that information.”
 I want to be ready to help, without legal red tape standing in the way.

-If your child is about to head off to college, start a job, or just turned 18, take 15 minutes to get these forms signed.
+If your child is about to head off to college, start a job, or has just turned 18, take 15 minutes to get these forms signed.

 👉 Get started today with MamaBear Legal Forms to ensure you have the necessary documents that empower you to step in when medical or financial emergencies happen and make decisions on their behalf when they can't.
 Prepare to keep them safe, like you always have, with a Young.
 Adult Power of Attorney bundle from Mama Bear Legal Forms.
-It only takes 10 minutes and you can even use my promo code ‘CollegeMama20’ for 20%-off, click here to begin!
+It only takes 10 minutes, and you can even use my promo code ‘CollegeMama20’ for 20% off.
+Click here to begin!